What is a Surgical Assistant?

 - Surgical Services Assistant

-In the United States, there were 127,800 jobs for Surgical Assistant in 2016.
+In 2016, there was an estimated number of 127,800 jobs in the United States for Surgical Assistant.
 New jobs are being produced at a rate of 19.6% which is above the national average.
 The Bureau of Labor Statistics predicts 25,100 new jobs for Surgical Assistant by 2026.
 Due to new job openings and attrition, there will be an average of 11,000 job openings in this field each year.

 The states with the most job growth for Surgical Assistant are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Illinois, Rhode Island, or Kansas.
 These states have the worst job growth for this type of profession.